Register as a Childminder

 You will be signposted to the relevant Ofsted forms, which must be filled in once you have completed all the relevant training.

-Once Ofsted have received your completed application form, they will contact you within 12 weeks about your registration visit and a fee must be paid.
+Once Ofsted has received your completed application form, they will contact you within 12 weeks about your registration visit and a fee must be paid.
 You must have public liability insurance to operate as a childminder.
 Your early years and schools improvement officer will advise you how to arrange this.

 As soon as your Ofsted registration certificate and public liability insurance certificate are in place you can start childminding.

 Ofsted will give us the details of your service.
 You will be able to update information as changes in your service are implemented.

 Once registered, Ofsted will first inspect you within 30 months.
 After that they will carry out inspections approximately every 3 to 5 years, depending on your inspection outcome, or sooner if a complaint is made about your service.
 The Early Years Locality Officer will support you until you have received your first full inspection.

 You must remember to keep Ofsted informed of your changes, for example name, address and the service you offer.